KunkunYang/KunkunYang.github.io/_pages/about.md

 # Recent News
+* November, 2023.
+One paper accepted by iConference 2024.
 * July, 2023.
 I attended Digital Humanities 2023 (DH 2023) and presented one paper.
 Here is our poster [[Poster]](https://zekunyang.com/files/Poster_DH2023.pdf).
 * June, 2023.
 I attended Public Management Research Conference 2023 (PMRC 2023) and presented one paper.
 * March, 2023.
 I served as the Event Co-Chair of the Chinese Track of iConference 2023.